coolcourd/Phoebe/blog/skin.md

 ![Image](/images/April-14-2022/special.jpg)

 Around this time, the nurse insisted that we get Pheobe wrapped back in her blue light blanket.
-It was getting late and I was excited the write these feelings down before getting to bed.
+It was getting late and I was excited to write these feelings down before getting to bed.
 I think walking away felt like we were leaving a peice of ourselves behind.
 I am so excited to see her again tomorrow.